-In 2016 the Group reaffirmed its commitment to fighting climate change by establishing a climate strategy that is consistent with the international goal of limiting global warming to 2 °C.
+In 2017 the Group reaffirmed its commitment to fighting climate change by establishing a climate strategy that is consistent with the international goal of limiting global warming to 2 °C.

-The application of these principles is incorporated into the existing decision-making processes with regard to both knowing the client (Know Your Customer process-KYC) and transaction assessment, depending on the significance of the E&S risks.
+The application of these principles is incorporated into the existing decision-making processes with regard to both knowing the client (Know Your Customer process KYC) and transaction assessment depending on the significance of the E&S risks.

 A set of sector and cross-sector E&S policies supplements the E&S General Principles.
 They specify the standards that the Bank wishes to apply to sensitive sectors as well as to certain cross-sector issues.
 The E&S policies now cover 12 sectors in which the Group plays an active role and can be downloaded by clicking on each picture here below or at the foot of this page.

-To consult our space dedicated section to Equator Principles and consult our last EP report
+Visit the space dedicated section to Equator Principles and consult our last EP report

 Respect for human rights